martin-garaj/martin-garaj.github.io/_posts/2022-03-26-hobby-turret.md

 ## "Napkin" inception of hollow shaft

-The idea started as a sleepless night, when my mind was racing for a simple solution to age-old question.
+The idea started during a sleepless night, when my mind was racing for a simple solution to age-old question.
 What to do with cables when things rotate?
 The below image is an inception of hollow shaft mechanism, which would be robust yet simple to manufacture using a 3D printer, with minimum of of-the-shelf parts.
 ![turret_cross_section](/images/blog/hobby_turret/turret_cross_section_drawing.jpg)

 ## Assumptions about first prototype
 Next step is to agree od dimensions and requirements, such as the hollow shaft width and necessary of-the-shelf parts.
 I have settled on 2 things:

 1. Allow myself to visit a local bearing shop and find a standardized bearing (as opposed to bushings in the "Napkin" inception)
 2. Use NEMA17 stepper motors, since they are lighter and cheaper than NEMA24 and still pack a punch

 The visit yielded a **bearing 6810**, a deep grove radial bearing.
-As I remember from my achelor studies, these bearings can take a radial torque and radial pressure without any problem.
-The dimensions of the bearings are below:
+As I remember from my bachelor studies, these bearings can take a radial torque and radial pressure without any problem.
+The dimensions of the bearing are below:

 ![6810_dimensions](/images/blog/hobby_turret/6810_dimensions.jpg)
-D = 65 [mm]  \n
+D = 65 [mm]
-d = 50 [mm]  \n
+d = 50 [mm]
 B = 7 [mm]

-The NEMA17 is a ctually a family of stepper motors, but this one seems particularly well built for the task in hand, the **NEMA17 42CM08** shown below, has torque of 0.8 [Nm] and can be controlled with 1.5 [A] (max 2.5 [A]), which is exactly what the TMC2209 can handle without any problems.
+The NEMA17 is a ctually a family of stepper motors, but this one seems particularly well suited for the task in hand, the **NEMA17 42CM08** shown below, has torque of 0.8 [Nm] and can be controlled with 1.5 [A] (max 2.5 [A]), which is exactly what the stepper motor driver TMC2209 can handle without any problems.

 ![NEMA17_42CM08](/images/blog/hobby_turret/NEMA17_42CM08.png)